kappapiana/howtos/git.md

     git mergetools

+but actually Atom has a resolver embedded (some package? can't tell).
+Quite efficient.

 # pull for all subdirectories

 One can use a scrip or a foreach, but actually, it's quite easy to use `find` and `-exec` to each first-level subdirectory.